 - possess a strong sense of responsibility, considerable patience and concern for others; - function well as a team member; - possess manual dexterity and fine motor coordination; and - perform accurately and efficiently under pressure.

-Note: A copy of the essential functions necessary to successfully complete the program of study is available upon request from the division office.
+Note: A copy of the Functional Abilities necessary to successfully complete the program of study is available on the web site.